j-easy/easy-random/README.md

 ## Latest news

-* 14/03/2019: Random Beans has been renamed to Easy Random and is now part of the [jeasy.org](jeasy.org) family.
+* 14/03/2019: Random Beans has been renamed to Easy Random and is now part of [jeasy.org](http://www.jeasy.org).
 Version 4.0.0.RC1 has been released!
 See what's new in the [change log](https://github.com/j-easy/easy-random/releases).
 * 13/03/2019: Version 3.9.0 is out!
 Checkout what's new in the [change log](https://github.com/j-easy/easy-random/releases).
 * 27/01/2019: Version 3.8.0 is finally out!
 Checkout what's new in the [change log](https://github.com/j-easy/easy-random/releases).